Depress the Brake To Start Engine

 What Does Depress Brake To Start Engine Mean?

-“Depress Brake To Start Engine” is a safety feature in many modern vehicles requiring the driver to depress the brake pedal before starting the engine.
-This feature ensures that the vehicle remains stationary and under control before the engine starts, reducing the risk of accidents.
+“Depress Brake To Start Engine” is a safety feature in many modern vehicles that requires the driver to depress the brake pedal before starting the engine.
+This feature ensures that the car remains stationary and under control before the engine starts, reducing the risk of accidents.
 Press the brake pedal, turn the key, or push the start button to start the engine.
 The feature is easy to use and provides extra safety when starting the vehicle.

 Depress the Brake.
 To Start the Engine, press down on the brake pedal, then start the engine.
 Vehicles with automatic transmission require you to press the brake pedal before pushing the START/STOP button or starting the engine.